Congestive Heart Failure

 - If you need immediate relief, you can access the state’s only acute heart failure clinic with infusion capabilities.
 Our goal is to help you avoid an emergency room visit or overnight hospital stay.

-- Duke is among the top five programs in the nation for the number of procedures performed for two of the most common heart failure treatments –left ventricular assist device (LVAD) implantation, and heart transplantation.
+- Duke is among the top five programs in the nation for the number of procedures performed for two of the most common advanced heart failure treatments –left ventricular assist device (LVAD) implantation, and heart transplantation.

 Heart failure may be managed using one of the following therapies, which aim to improve how your heart and/or valves function, and how your blood flows to your heart and the rest of your body.